-By nature of our constant connectivity and sometimes overly dramatic media we have a culture of catastrophising.
+By nature of our constant connectivity and sometimes overly dramatic media we have a culture of catastrophizing.
 In this environment, keeping failure in perspective is akin to a superpower for an adolescent.
-Teach kids to look at failure in an analytical way.
+Teach kids to accept the pain of failure, but then move on to look at failure in an analytical way.
 What is the size and gravity of the failure?
 What are its consequences?
 What can be learnt from the experience?

 If you can build into your family’s culture an acceptance of errors, you can go a long way to empowering your children.
 It means that you too need to accept failure as a normal part of learning and model how to assess it and work through it.
 Start by not rewarding success and punishing failure.
 Reward endeavour, good process and the ability to adapt instead.

 A child’s relationship with their teacher is fundamental to their success at school.

 Effective students recognise that their teachers are their allies.
 The importance of this relationship was borne out in the ground-breaking research of Professor John Hattie.
 He found that the relationship between a student and their teacher was incredibly important.
 It can be a direct indicator of success.